ifood/ifood-mobile-test/README.md

 ## Architecture

-This app conforms to [**MVVM** (Model-View-ViewModel)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) with [Coordinator](https://will.townsend.io/2016/an-ios-coordinator-pattern) Patter and was implemented using Swift 4.1.
+This app conforms to [**MVVM** (Model-View-ViewModel)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) patter to help us with unit tests and [Coordinators](https://will.townsend.io/2016/an-ios-coordinator-pattern) which is responsible for the application's navigation flow.

 ### Dependencies
 > All of dependencies and third libraries used in this project as well as its versions can be found in [Podfile](https://github.com/antonyalkmim/Twimotion/blob/master/Podfile).